hoopsplaybook.ca

 Put pressure on the front of the rim, get the ball into the paint with a pass, drive or post touch.
 A basket cut or backcut is a scoring opportunity, then exit cut but first read what's going on (e.g. react to a drive or shot).

 Other actions to create double gaps include screens, dribble-ats and handbacks.
-Don't pass and stand.
+In general don't pass and stand, especially on a stationary pass.

 • Sarama - Building a Conceptual Offence - 5-out spacing is quicker to get into than 4-out 1-in, you won't have to wait for a trailer to get down to the low post.
 In a neutral situation, they immediately run a trigger to get double-gap spacing, e.g., the trailer screens away or drag screens, they are not in 5-out for long.